 Self-stigma may:

-• prevent someone who is struggling with their mental health from seeking help, as they believe they should be stronger or more resilient and able to recover on their own
+• prevent someone with experiences of mental health issues from seeking help, as they believe they should be stronger or more resilient and able to recover on their own

-• prevent somebody from seeking employment or promotion, as they feel they are unworthy due to struggling with their mental health.
+• prevent somebody from seeking employment or promotion, as they feel unworthy due to their mental health issues

 Structural stigma